 Hassle.com is an online marketplace that matches busy working professionals with local trusted cleaners for the home.
 It allows you to find, book and pay for your cleaner’s time via its online platform.
 Hassle.com’s mission is to help busy people reclaim their free time and maintain a calm, clean and happy home.

 Customers simply visit www.Hassle.com, type in their postcode and choose a cleaner who suits their needs.
 Hassle.com charges from £12/ph for cleaning.
 Cleaners get paid up to £9.40 p/h, well above minimum wage.

 Hassle.com is a graduate of the UK accelerator programme, Springboard (now known as TechStars London) and won Start-Up of the Year at Tech City Awards in 2013.

 Find out more about Hassle.com on Facebook or interact on Twitter.About Helpling

 The Berlin based startup Helpling is the leading global online platform for on-demand home services.
 Customers can book a vetted and insured cleaner in a couple of clicks.
 The innovative online service gives people more time to enjoy the nice things in life: family, friends and free time.

-Helpling was founded by Benedikt Franke, Philip Huffmann and Rocket Internet in January 2014.
+Helpling was founded by Benedikt Franke, Philipp Huffmann and Rocket Internet in January 2014.
 The company currently offers its service in more than 14 countries globally.
 This makes Helpling the most widely available online marketplace for on-demand home services in the world.
 Helpling has received EUR 56,5M in financing.